Peter-32/Pentaho-Tutorial/README.md

 # Pentaho
-These are the exercises from the book "Pentaho Data Integration Beginner's Guide".
+These are the exercises and examples from the book "Pentaho Data Integration Beginner's Guide".